cwendorf/EASI/D-OtherExamples/PairwiseBetween/README.md

 ---

-## Within-Subjects Example with Simple Fictional Data
+## Pairwise Comparisons Between-Subjects Example

 ### Overview of this Example

-The **SingleWithinSubjects** documents and files analyze an example of a single-factor within-subjects design.
+The **PairwiseBetween** documents and files analyze an example of a single-factor between-subjects design.

 - The example is duplicated both using raw data input and summary statistics input
 - The example includes estimation, plots, significance tests, and effect sizes
 - The example contains a data file, a syntax file, a text output file, and graphs

 ### Details of this Example

-The [**SINGLE-WITHIN-SUBJECTS-DATA-EXAMPLE.md**](./SINGLE-WITHIN-SUBJECTS-DATA-EXAMPLE.md) file uses raw data input.
+The [**PAIRWISEBETWEEN-DATA-EXAMPLE.md**](./PAIRWISEBETWEEN-DATA-EXAMPLE.md) file uses raw data input.
-The [**SINGLE-WITHIN-SUBJECTS-SUMMARY-EXAMPLE.md**](./SINGLE-WITHIN-SUBJECTS-SUMMARY-EXAMPLE.md) file uses summary statistics input.
+The [**PARIWISEBETWEEN-SUMMARY-EXAMPLE.md**](./PAIRWISEBETWEEN-SUMMARY-EXAMPLE.md) file uses summary statistics input.

 These analyses include the following:

-- Analyses of Mutiple Variables (equivalent to one-sample analyses for each instance of a variable)
-- Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable)
-- Analyses of a Variable Contrast (equivalent to a contrast analysis of all instances of a variable)
+- Analyses of Pairwise Comparisons (equivalent to unadjusted t tests among of all instances of a variable)

 ## References